Gligits/Simple-Keylogger-in-Assembly/Project Overview.md

 # Project Overview

 This project is a basic keylogger written in assembly language for the Windows operating system.
 The keylogger captures keystrokes on the system and writes them to a log file.
-It demonstrates how to interact with the Windows API at a low level using assembly, providing insights into system calls, memory management aand low-level programming on the Windows platform.
+It demonstrates how to interact with the Windows API at a low level using assembly, providing insights into system calls, memory management and low-level programming on the Windows platform.

 The project extends beyond simple keystroke logging by including additional features such as:
 - Stealth mode operation (running in the background without a visible window)